maiali13/maiali13.github.io/_posts/2020-06-26-Guide-To-DBSCAN.md

   <img src="/img/ML/DBSCAN_cluster.png" />
 </p>

-Each cluster within the data consists of core points (red) and border points (green).
+Each cluster within the data consists of these core points (red) and border points (green).
 Core points have at least min_points (minPts) in their epsilon neighborhood (N ε), whereas border points have less than min_points in their N ε, but are inside the N ε of a core point.
-Points that are outside the N ε of every core point within the data, and have less than min_points in their N ε, are considered noise (blue).
+Points that are outside the N ε of every core point within the data, and have less than min_points in their N ε, are considered noise (blue).<sup name="a5">[5](#f5)</sup>

+Now that we have a basic understanding of DBSCAN, lets code it from scratch!

 ```python
 import pandas as pd